 We get all of this information because, alongside bones, we have found prints, scales, eggs, fecal matter, and even feathers.
-Since we know some of the descendants of the dinosaurs, we can use these modern creatures to help inform us about the long gone dinosaurs.
-One such descendant of the dinosaurs are birds.
+Since we know some of the descendants of the dinosaurs, we can use these modern creatures to help inform us about the long-gone dinosaurs.
+One such descendant of the dinosaurs is birds.

 Dinosaurs And Birds